MostHumble/PaliGemma/README.md

   - Linear layear work on feature level, and do not exchange information between hidden states (the goal is the extend the feature space to an intermediate state, apply a non linearity and and apply some transformation in that expanded space while going to the inital input state)
 - Why is the GeLu used rather than ReLu?
   - A major problem when using ReLu is that when the inputs are smaller than 0, they get flattened out thus loosing some of the information (gradient is 0), GeLu smooths that part (some kind of fancy Leaky ReLu)
+- What's the point of using the multihead attention?
+  - The idea comes from the fact that word (tokens) can have multiple meanining, we thus want to facilitate having platera by allowing local interaction (ex: Q:[seq_len:4, head:1, head_dim:128] allows only interactactions withing the first 128 dims of each tokens (when multiplied with K.T))